 This is not the same as changing the password for wireless access.
-The label on the bottom of your router shows your unique wireless network name (SSID) and password for wireless access (see Label on page 11).
+The label on the bottom of your router shows your unique wireless network name (SSID) and password for wireless access (see Label on page 10).

 - > To set the password for the user name admin: - 1.
-Select Advanced > Administration > Set Password to display the following screen:
+Select Advanced > Administration > Set Password.

-- 2. Type the old password, and type the new password twice in the fields on this screen. - If you want to be able to recover the password, select the Enable Password Recovery check box. - 4.
+- 2. Type the old password and type the new password twice in the fields on this screen. - If you want to be able to recover the password, select the Enable Password Recovery check box. - 4.
 Click Apply so that your changes take effect.